-The plant is named for Jean de la Ruelle, a late fifteenth- to early sixteenth-century French herbalist and physician to King Francois.
+The plant is named for Jean de la Ruelle, a late 15th- to early 16th-century French herbalist and physician to King Francois.

 Mexican petunia spreads naturally by both seeds – it can spew the small brown discs as far as ten feet – and rhizomes.

 You can also propagate this plant via purchased seeds, cuttings, or division.

 Sow R. simplex seeds in early spring, after all danger of frost has passed.
 Plant one to two seeds for each expected plant, spaced 12 inches apart.